Facebook Watch

-Facebook Watch (currently rebranding to Facebook Video) is a video on demand service operated by American company Meta Platforms (previously named Facebook, Inc.).
+Facebook Watch was a video on demand service operated by American company Meta Platforms (previously named Facebook, Inc.).
 The company announced the service in August 2017 and it was available to all U.S. users that month.
-Facebook Watch's original video content is produced for the company by others, who earn 55% of advertising revenue (Facebook keeps the other 45%).

-Facebook Watch offers tailored video recommendations and organizes content into categories based on metrics like popularity and user engagement.
-The platform hosts both short and long-form entertainment.
+Facebook Watch offered tailored video recommendations and organizes content into categories based on metrics like popularity and user engagement.
+The platform hosted both short and long-form entertainment.
+Facebook Watch's original video content was produced for the company by others, who earned 55% of advertising revenue (Facebook kept the other 45%).
 In 2018, Facebook allocated a $1 billion budget for content creation.
 The company generates revenue from mid-roll ads and also explored the introduction of pre-roll ads in the same year.
-As of August 30, 2018, Facebook Watch became globally accessible to all Facebook users.
+In August 2018, Facebook Watch became globally accessible to all Facebook users.

 As of September 2020, Facebook reported that Facebook Watch had more than 1.25 billion monthly visitors, 46% of its monthly active user base at that time.

+In April 2023, the service was discontinued.

 History

 On August 9, 2017, Facebook, Inc. announced that it would be launching its own video on demand service.
 During the same announcement it was stated that the new service would be called Facebook Watch.
 The video on demand service was launched for a small group of U.S. users a day later, with a rollout to all U.S. users beginning at the end of August.

 In May and June 2018, Facebook launched around six news programs from partners including BuzzFeed, Vox, CNN, and Fox News.
 These programs, developed by Facebook's head of news partnerships Campbell Brown, reportedly had an overall budget of US$90 million.

 On July 25, 2018, Facebook gave their first presentation ever at the annual Television Critics Association's annual summer press tour.
 During Facebook's allotted time, Fidji Simo, the Vice President of Product for Video, and Ricky Van Veen, the Head of Global Creative Strategy, showcased Facebook's continuing ramp-up of original programming on Facebook Watch.
 On August 30, 2018, Facebook Watch became available internationally to all users of the social network worldwide.

+In 2022, the TV apps for Facebook Watch were discontinued.
+In April 2023, Meta shut down its group responsible for original programming on Facebook Watch, and announced that none of the original shows on Facebook Watch would return for new seasons.

+As of 2025, the Facebook Watch website was no longer available, redirecting to Facebook Reels.